 Tips for effective mobile app dark theme design

 As you must have reckoned, the preparations to provide the users a healthy UI experience is something that both Apple and Google is focusing on through their dark mode design principles.

-But as shared above, a less thought of dark mode design theme its fair share of attention can do more harm than good.
+But as shared above, not giving dark mode design theme its fair share of attention can do more harm than good.

-And thus, it is important to know what would make up for an effective dark mode UI design.
+And thus, it is important to know the effective tips for dark theme design.

 1. Avoid the pure black color